xiaolai/regular-investing-in-box/README.md

 Chinese audiobook available in the folder [audiobooks](audiobooks/).

 The third edition of the book was published online: https://onregularinvesting.com, Chinese and English available.
+Files are in the folder ```./docs```

 -----